The new pages mainly deal with findings (and conjectures) about the stamper mechanism.

 I think I have discovered the secret:

-When a stiff pin lifts a stamper, it slows down the wheel.
 The resulting backward impulse on the pin is directed to the wheel and energy is extracted from it.
-Bessler had now redirected this impulse to a second system and thus done useful work.

 As a result, the wheel is slowed down less and the flying weights are accelerated/lifted.